striezel/compare-ini/documentation/msys2-build.md

 Currently, compare-ini does not support native Windows builds with Microsoft Visual Studio.
 However, it can be built on Windows systems with [MSYS2](https://www.msys2.org/).
 MSYS2 provides some typical GNU / Linux tools on Windows operating systems.
-Those can be used to build botvinnik.
+Those can be used to build compare-ini.

 ## Prerequisites